artifacthealth/tsreflect-compiler/README.md

 as part of a Grunt build process.
 See the [grunt-tsreflect](https://github.com/artifacthealth/grunt-tsreflect) project.

+## Gulp Plug-in

+There is a Gulp plug-in available for the TsReflect compiler to allow for generating JSON declaration files as part of a Gulp build process.
+See the [gulp-tsreflect](https://github.com/rogierschouten/gulp-tsreflect) project.

 ## CommonJS Module

 The TsReflect compiler can be included as a CommonJS module in a NodeJS application.
 A typescript declaration file